mihkeltiks/BENCH_CHALLENGE_T7/README.md

 > check monitors
 > bench vllm
 ```
 `start` commands launch Slurm scripts that can be found in the directory `batch_scripts`.
 The line `check vllm` updates the prometheus configuration yaml with the IP of the vLLM master node.
-This should be done before starting the monitors so that the results from teh vLLM benchmark can be visualized. `check monitors` will print the necessary tunnels that need to be opened so that Grafana and Prometheus can be openend in localhost.
+This should be done before starting the monitors so that the results from the vLLM benchmark can be visualized. `check monitors` will print the necessary tunnels that need to be opened so that Grafana and Prometheus can be openend in localhost.
 The Grafana-Prometheus connection can be configured as described [here](https://docs.vllm.ai/en/v0.7.2/getting_started/examples/prometheus_grafana.html).

 # Structure